 2. Creative blocks, which are responsible for problems in reaching goals.

 Dissolving a traumatic experience must be followed by reprogramming our conscious mind.
-The negative mental states, emotions, conclusions and decisions must be replaced by positive ones.
-We must create a strong positive reality model inside our psyche to be able to attract the kind of life circumstances which will lead us directly towards self-realization.
-A cleared trauma, however, does not always automatically create changes in relationships and it doesn’t immediately direct us towards discovering new dimensions of life and developing our creative potential.
-We will have to additionally intervene in order to completely harmonize these two extremely important dimensions of our life.
+The negative mental states, emotions, conclusions, and decisions must be replaced by positive ones.
+We must create a strong positive reality model inside our psyche to attract the kind of life circumstances that will lead us directly toward self-realization.
+A cleared trauma, however, does not always automatically create changes in relationships, and it doesn’t immediately direct us toward discovering new dimensions of life and developing our creative potential.
+We will have to additionally intervene to completely harmonize these two extremely important dimensions of our life.

 Transforming a traumatic experience is a therapeutic intervention on a personal level.
-It causes inner changes – clears negative mental states and creates positive ones.
-Since our inner states are manifested in our environment in many different ways, the first area of human life that a traumatic experience is directly reflected in is the sphere of interpersonal relations.
-So, after clearing the trauma we have to sort out the relationships influenced by the traumatic experience.
-Relationship problems block our happiness, so immediately after dissolving the traumatic experience it is important to start sorting out all relationships negatively influenced by the trauma.
+It causes inner changes – clears negative mental states, and creates positive ones.
+Since our inner states manifest in our environment in many different ways, the sphere of interpersonal relations is the first area of human life in which a traumatic experience is directly reflected.
+So, after clearing the trauma, we have to sort out the relationships influenced by the traumatic experience.
+Relationship problems block our happiness, so immediately after dissolving the traumatic experience, it is important to start sorting out all relationships negatively influenced by the trauma.

 The next consequence of a traumatic experience is a creativity block, which can be a source of great dissatisfaction.
 Although most people do not notice it, our health also depends on unconstrained creativity.
-Many artists claim that they would get sick if they didn’t create, but this can be applied to all other people.
-Our creative potential doesn’t necessarily have to be expressed artistically, but it can be realized through a creative approach to other areas of life.
-Creative blocks are usually manifested in learning disabilities, in the inability to define goals or to overcome obstacles in their realization, to discover creative talents and actualize the inner creative impulse.
-A traumatic experience can block the realization of our goals, whatever they are, because it sets itself up as an obstacle to the concrete steps we need to make in order to achieve our objectives.
-These blocks originate from the very structure of a trauma, with negative emotions and beliefs as its main components.
-We may carry within ourselves opinions about our incapability, stupidity, insufficient education or lack of talent and these states keep our creativity locked.
-So, after having cleared the traumatic experience and sorted out relationships, we can move on to clearing our creative blocks and achieving our goals.
-These two forms of the psychological consequences of a trauma are usually intertwined, so after dissolving a trauma we immediately continue with sorting out both of them.
+Many artists claim they would get sick if they didn’t create, but this can also be applied to everyone.
+Our creative potential doesn’t necessarily have to be expressed artistically but can be realized through a creative approach to other areas of life.
+Creative blocks are usually manifested in learning disabilities, in the inability to define goals or to overcome obstacles in their realization, to discover creative talents, and actualize the inner creative impulse.
+A traumatic experience can block the realization of our goals, whatever they are because it sets itself up as an obstacle to the concrete steps we need to make to achieve our objectives.
+These blocks originate from the very structure of trauma, with negative emotions and beliefs as its main components.
+We may carry within ourselves opinions about our incapability, stupidity, insufficient education, or lack of talent, and these states keep our creativity locked.
+So, after clearing the traumatic experience and sorting out relationships, we can move on to clearing our creative blocks and achieving our goals.
+These two forms of the psychological consequences of trauma are usually intertwined, so after dissolving a trauma, we immediately continue sorting out both of them.

 The Spiritual Consequences of a Traumatic Experience

 After clearing the psychological consequences, we may continue with the spiritual consequences of a traumatic experience.
 They are also related to a certain type of relationship, but the source of the relationship is completely different in this case.
 A traumatized person seeks help and protection of any kind, either consciously or unconsciously.
-The person is shocked, hurt and unprotected.
+The person is shocked, hurt, and unprotected.
 Not only is her perception of the material world negative, but of the spiritual world as well.
 There is no God for a traumatized person.
-If God exists at all, then he must be a traitor, a torturer or a sadist who indifferently watches us suffer, not doing anything to help.
-But refusing to pass the initiation, a traumatized individual also refuses contact with the spiritual reality.
-Instead of seeking safety and protection in the spirit, the person finds them in an energy connection with the lower astral world.
+If God exists at all, then he must be a traitor, a torturer, or a sadist who indifferently watches us suffer, not doing anything to help.
+But by refusing to pass the initiation, a traumatized individual also refuses contact with the spiritual reality.
+Instead of seeking safety and protection in the spirit, the person finds themselves in an energy connection with the lower astral world.
 Doing this, she creates spiritual impurities that strongly influence her life.
-So, after having cleared the cause of the problem we reach another very important dimension of our being.
-Modern psychology or "change-systems" know almost nothing about this, while spiritual schools and religions try to make it as incomprehensible as possible.
+So, after having cleared the cause of the problem, we reach another very important dimension of our being.
+Modern psychology or "change systems" know almost nothing about this, while spiritual schools and religions try to make it as incomprehensible as possible.

 Contrary to psychological consequences, which prevent us from attaining personal goals, spiritual consequences make us incapable of spiritual growth.
-We are not able to gain spiritual knowledge and the subtle inner fulfillment, typical of spiritual health, remains beyond our reach.
-We do not accept spirituality as a sphere of reality, but see it as an interesting idea that is nothing more than a metaphor.
+We cannot gain spiritual knowledge, and the subtle inner fulfillment typical of spiritual health remains beyond our reach.
+We do not accept spirituality as a sphere of reality but see it as an interesting idea that is nothing more than a metaphor.
 And finally, since the higher aspects of consciousness are not available to us, we are not whole.
 But spiritual needs strongly motivate everybody.
 Unless we become aware of them and realize them in a conscious and direct way, those needs degenerate into some unnatural forms of spiritual life.
-Atheists and spiritually unaware people may become almost religiously loyal to worldly occupations and pleasures, political parties and leaders, or to the members of their family.
+Atheists and spiritually unaware people may become almost religiously loyal to worldly occupations and pleasures, political parties and leaders, or to the members of their families.
 Therefore it is important to know that there exists a spiritual dimension of our being, which we should be aware of.
 At the same time, we should also know what blocks and contaminates our spirit and how to clear these kinds of inner impurities.